Dark Patterns in SEO: Trends That No One is Documenting

 making users jump to different domain 4 - dark pattern and seo

-I did get to download after all this!
+I did get to download it after all this!

-Making user jump to 2 different pages on same domain for the same goal
+Making users jump to 2 different pages on the same domain for the same goal

-Many webmasters use methods such as PBNs to get a certain page/domain appear in SERPs for a certain query.
+Many web administrators use PBNs to get a specific page/domain to appear in SERPs for a particular query.
 They will make these domains very similar to the official website.
 When you interact with the page, it will either take you to another domain or another page.

-Nowadays, this is also used for making money without inviting legal trouble for at least some time.
+Nowadays, the trick below is also used to make money without inviting legal trouble for at least some time.

 Look at this example: